Matka Canyon Skopje: Vrelo Cave Boat, Hikes & Prices

 - Wear proper shoes.
 The lakeside path is rocky in places and the upper trails are steep and exposed - not for flip-flops.

 - Sun and water.
-There is little shade on the lake; bring water, sunscreen and a hat in summer.
+There’s little shade on the lake; bring water, sunscreen and a hat in summer.

 - Respect the monastery.
 St. Andrew is an active religious site - dress modestly and keep noise down inside.